cor3ntin/wg21-1/deducing-this.md

 struct D : B { };

 D d;
 d.do_stuff();  // invokes B::do_stuff<B&>, not B::do_stuff<D&>
 ```

 Within these member functions, the keyword `this` will be used as a reference, not as a pointer.
-While inconsistent with usage in normal member functions, it is more consistent with its declaration as a parameter of reference type, and the difference will be a signal to users that this is a different kind of member function.
-Hence, accessing members would be done via `this.` and not `this->`.
-Due to these different access rules, all member access must be qualified.
-There will no longer be an implicit `this`:
+While inconsistent with usage in normal member functions, it is more consistent with its declaration as a parameter of reference type and its ability to be deduced as a forwarding reference.
+This difference will be a signal to users that this is a different kind of member function, additionally obviating any questions about checking against `nullptr`.

+Accessing members would be done via `this.mem` and not `this->mem`.
+There is no implicit `this` object, since we now have an _explicit_ instance parameter, so all member access must be qualified:

 ```
 template <typename T>